A. Principles and Scope

 The University reserves the right to take all necessary and appropriate action to protect the safety and well-being of the University community, and to make changes to this Code through the designated regulation revision process where the Code will be circulated for student review and comment.
 Once those changes are adopted by the University Board of Trustees and posted online, they are in effect.
 Students are encouraged to check online for the updated versions of all policies and procedures.

 The UNF Community is committed to fostering a learning environment that is safe and conducive to academic inquiry, a productive campus life and thoughtful study and discourse.
 The student conduct program is committed to an educational and developmental process that balances the interests of individual students with the interests of the University community.

-The student conduct process at UNF is not intended to punish students; rather, it exists to protect the interests of the community and to challenge those whose behavior is not in accordance with the University's policies and regulations.
-Sanctions are intended to challenge students' moral and ethical decision-making and to help them bring their behavior into accord with our community expectations.
-When a student's behavior conflicts with community expectations, the student conduct process may determine that the student should no longer share in the privilege of participating in this community.
+The student conduct process at UNF is not intended to punish students; rather, it exists to protect the interests of the community and to challenge those whose behavior is not in accordance with the University’s policies and regulations.
+Sanctions are intended to develop students’ decision-making and to help them bring their behavior into accord with our community expectations.
+When a student’s behavior conflicts with community expectations, the student conduct process may determine that the student should no longer share in the privilege of participating in this community.

 A community exists on the basis of shared values and principles.
 At UNF, students are expected to uphold and abide by standards of conduct that form the basis of the Student Code of Conduct, as mentioned above.

 Each student of the University community may be held responsible for their conduct and that of their guests.
 When students fail to exemplify the University's values by engaging in behavior that is not consistent with University policies and regulations, campus conduct proceedings are used to assert and uphold the Student Code of Conduct.

 The University’s Division of Academic and Student Affairs (“the Division”) administers this Code of Conduct by way of the Office of Student Accountability and Resolution (“OSAR”).

 Applicability of Student Code of Conduct